khimo/khimo.github.io/bli-guides/_ideas/use_http_driver.md

 ---
-title: HTTP communication to and from the BLI
-description: Use of the Custom HTTP driver and examples.
+title: Communicate with BeoLiving Intelligence via HTTP
+description: This guide provides a comprehensive overview of the Custom HTTP driver in BeoLiving Intelligence, enabling you to control smart devices not natively supported by the system.
+Learn how to configure the driver, send various HTTP requests (GET, POST, PUT, DELETE), and integrate external systems with your BeoLiving Intelligence setup for enhanced control and customization.
+keywords: BeoLiving Intelligence, HTTP, Custom HTTP driver, smart devices, integration, GET, POST, PUT, DELETE, automation, customization, external systems
 layout: pagetoc
 ---